 I think that at night, relaxing in bed Ken makes these drawings, and has graciously allowed me to make copies of some.
 He is not too worried about the final color and the fantastic thing is that the Zapotec, Mixtec and Mixe indigenous peoples in Oaxaca love the labels, and feel that they truly represent the true culture down here.
 Having both grown up in Southern California, I think many of us share a special feeling for the mythic, primal culture that was California centuries ago and still exists further to the South.

-I am truly fortunate that Ken has given me these drawings to use as labels for my ongoing sixteen year art project, bringing transformative Spirit out of Oaxaca to the world.
+I am truly fortunate that Ken has given me these drawings to use as labels and label art for my ongoing sixteen year art project, bringing transformative Spirit out of Oaxaca to the world.

 — Ron Cooper, 2011